pariterre/neurobiomech_software/backend/README.md

 To see how to serialize the data, please refer to the `Serialize the extra data` section below.

-### Server OK/NOK response packets
+### Server message packets

-The server will always respond to a command on the command socket an OK or a NOK on that same port.
+The server will always respond to a command on the command socket with a message on that same port.
 If the server responds with a NOK, the client must assume the request has failed and must redo it if needed.

-The response packets is made of exactly three parts, one of 4 bytes, one of 8 bytes and one of 4 bytes. all in little-endian.
+The message packets is made of exactly five (24 bytes) parts (little-endian) with two extra parts if extra data are present.
   - The first part of 4 bytes is the version of the protocol.
-The current version is 1.
+The current version is 2.
+  - The second part of 4 bytes is the command that was sent by the server responds to.
+  - The third part of 4 bytes is the message from the server (see the list below for the possible messages).
+  - The fourth part of 4 bytes is the data type.
+If this is set to NONE, then the extra parts are not present.
-  - The second part of 8 bytes is the timestamp in millisecond since UNIX epoch (i.e. 1st of January 1970).
+  - The fifth part of 8 bytes is the timestamp in millisecond since UNIX epoch (i.e. 1st of January 1970).
+  - The (optional) sixth part of 8 bytes is the length of data.
+This is only present if the data type is not NONE and is little-endian.
-  - The third part of 4 bytes is the response.
-The possible responses are:
+  - The (optional) seventh part of X bytes (where X is the number sent on the sixth part) is the data itself, as a json string.

+      The possible messages (third part) are:
+            OK =                     0
+            NOK =                    1
+            LISTENING_EXTRA_DATA =   2
+            SENDING_DATA =          10
+            STATES_CHANGED =        20

+      The possible data types (fourth part) are
-      NOK = 0
+            STATES =                 0
-      OK = 1
+            FULL_TRIAL =             1
+            LIVE_DATA =             10
+            LIVE_ANALYSES =         11
+            NONE =          0xFFFFFFFF

-    For example, if you requested a command that failed (i.e. 3rd part being NOK = 1) at 3PM on the 24th of June 1995 (i.e. 2nd part being the time since epoch of that date time = 0xBB33909E00), the server will respond with the following 16 bytes: (I added / to make it easier to read, but they would obviously not be in the response)
+    For example, if you requested a command (e.g. CONNECT_DELSYS_ANALOG which is 10 => 0x0000000A) that failed (i.e. 3rd part being NOK = 1) at 3PM on the 24th of June 1995 (i.e. 4th part being the time since epoch of that date time = 0xBB33909E00), and no extra data (0xFFFFFFFF), the server will respond with the following 24 bytes: (I added "/" to make it easier to read, but they would obviously not be in the response)
     ```
-    01 00 00 00   /   00 9E 90 33 BB 00 00 00   /   01 00 00 00
+    02 00 00 00   /   0A 00 00 00   /   01 00 00 00   /   FF FF FF FF   /   00 9E 90 33 BB 00 00 00
     ```

 ### Server data response packets

-If a command is expected to respond with data, the server will send the data over the response socket.
-The data is always sent over the response socket BEFORE the server sends its OK/NOK response on the command port.
+If a command is expected to respond with data, the server will send the data over the message socket.
+The data is always sent over the message socket BEFORE the server sends its response on the command port.

-The format of the data response is made of three part consisting of an 8 bytes header followed by the serialized data:
-  - The first 4 bytes is the version of the protocol, in little-endian.
-The current version is 1.
-  - The second 4 bytes is the size of the data in bytes, in little-endian.
+The format is exactly the same as the one presented in `Server message packets`.
-  - The third part is the data itself, as a json string.

-Internally, the server will send the data over two calls (the header, then the data).
-The client must be able to handle this.

 To see how to deserialize the response, please refer to the `Deserialize the data response` section below.

+### Server events

+If the server needs to inform the connected clients that its internal states have changed, it will do so by sending a message on the message socket.
+The format of the message is exactly the same as the one presented in `Server message packets`.

+That means that this port must be listened to at all time by the client.
+Failing to do so will result in dangling server packets and will desynchronize the client and the server.

 ### Serialize the extra data